 In the New World, Spanish conquistadores like Hernán Cortés and Francisco Pizarro caused the Aztec and Inca empires to fall in little more than a decade.
 Soon the Spanish discovered untold riches in the Americas and with their fleets of mighty galleons, they became the premier supplier of gold and silver coins for the world.
 However, during this adventurous age, it was inevitable that large amounts of treasure would be lost on land and at sea due to pirates, storms and other unforeseen misfortunes.

 The obverse side of this surviving 16th century coin, features a Jerusalem cross with crowns in the quarters all within a quatrefoil.
-The reverse shows the royal coat of arms, with Seville "S" mintmark.
+The reverse shows the crowned royal coat of arms with Seville "S" mintmark.
 Spanish gold coinage of this historical period was decreed by the king to be 22 karats and were hand struck from dies.
-A common working man at this time would have to work 2 months to earn a single escudo.
+A common working man at this time would have to work two months to earn a single escudo.